wangzq/wangzq.github.com/_posts/2015-04-03-github-create-pullrequest-for-specific-commits.md

 1. I cloned from a github repository; assume it is `https://github.com/my/repo` forked from `https://github.com/origin/repo`
 2. I made a few changes and pushed it over to my own master branch
 3. I fixed a bug and pushed it over to my own master branch
-4. Now I want to send a PullRequest for the bug I fixed above to the original repo I cloned from, if I use github UI to create a PR I will see changes both from step 2 and 3 since I didn't used a separate branch to fix the bug.
+4. Now I want to send a PullRequest for the bug I fixed above to the original repo I forked from, if I use github UI to create a PR I will see changes both from step 2 and 3 since I didn't use a separate branch to fix the bug.

 The solution is like following: